BCHHealthNLP/chemoTimelinesBaselineSystem/README.md

               count: 1
               capabilities: [gpu]
 ```
+This also means you would not need the NVIDIA container toolkit.

 ## Classifiers

 Our classifiers (currently only using TLINK) are accessible at https://huggingface.co/HealthNLP.
-By default the code downloads and loads the TLINK classifier from the Huggingface page.
+By default the code downloads and loads the TLINK classifier from the Huggingface repository.

 ## High-level system description

 Each document is annotated with paragraphs, sentences, and tokens by cTAKES.
-The cTAKES dictionary module searches over the tokens for spans which match chemotherapy mentions in the annotated gold (in this regard we are using gold entities for chemos, although *not* for time expressions).
+The cTAKES dictionary module searches over the tokens for spans which match chemotherapy mentions in the gold data annotations (in this regard we are using gold entities for chemos, although *not* for time expressions).
 Then a cTAKES SVM-based tagger finds token spans which correspond to temporal expressions, and we use Timenorm to normalize them to ISO format.
-Finally, we create instances of chemotherapy and temporal expression pairs, and pass them to a PubMedBert-based classifier which identifies the temporal relationship between them as events.
+Finally, we create instances of chemotherapy and normalized date pairs, and pass them to a PubMedBert-based classifier which identifies the temporal relationship between the paired mentions.
 Finally the code outputs a file with all the classified instances organized by patient and filename, with unique identifiers for each chemotherapy mention and temporal expression.

 ## Overview of Docker dependencies